-NYC Big Book Award: The GAB TALKS Podcast:
+NYC Big Book Award: GAB TALKS with Donna E. Lane

 How much can war steal from one man?